-- 1. Right-click the Power icon , and then select Power Options. - In the left pane, select Choose what the power buttons do (wording might vary by product). - 3.
+- Select the Search icon (select products only) on the taskbar, type power, and then select Choose a power plan. - In the left pane, select Choose what the power buttons do (wording might vary by product). - 3.
 Depending on your product, you can enable Hibernation for battery power or external power in any of the following ways: - Power button-Under Power and sleep buttons and lid settings (wording might vary by product), select When I press the power button, and then select Hibernate. - Sleep button (select products only)-Under Power and sleep buttons and lid settings (wording might vary by product), select When I press the sleep button, and then select Hibernate. - Lid (select products only)-Under Power and sleep buttons and lid settings (wording might vary by product), select When I close the lid, and then select Hibernate. - Power menu-Select Change Settings that are currently unavailable, and then, under Shutdown settings, select the Hibernate check box.